Fl4gu1z0wsky/HEIG-VD_labo05_HTTP-infra/README.md

 - **Web application firewall (WAF)**: A reverse proxy can include a WAF, which can filter out malicious traffic and protect against common web-based attacks such as SQL injection and cross-site scripting (XSS).
 - **Hide backend servers**: A reverse proxy can hide the IP addresses of the backend servers from the client, making it more difficult for attackers to target those servers directly.
 ## Step 4a: Dynamic cluster management
 Nothing much to do here.
-We just add:
+We just add the following lines to our [docker compose file](https://github.com/Fl4gu1z0wsky/HEIG-VD_labo05_HTTP-infra/blob/main/step4/docker-compose.yml):
 ```sh
 deploy:
      replicas: 2
 ```
 This will mount 2 instances of our servers, dynamic ans static.
 To test it, we can stop one container and try to access the content.
 It should still be available.
+Or you can go to the log file under your docker console and see which server respond to the query.
 ## Step 5: AJAX requests with JQuery
 Not a lot of work to do here, you can find the script [here](https://github.com/Fl4gu1z0wsky/HEIG-VD_labo05_HTTP-infra/blob/main/step5/apache-php-image/src/dist/js/ajax_fun.js) that is an API fetch request on our dynamic page to retrieve our information and we then manage to write it on our static page.
 To launch the page and try, you can mount a docker compose from the folder step5:
 ```sh